-Essentially, the Admissions sub-team was tasked to determine if additional criteria to receive protections were needed after an organization met the qualification criteria and eligibility checks.
-The sub-team was challenged by the idea of additional criteria.
-Deliberations became a problem of balancing various criteria and categories of criteria.
-Criteria beyond the type of organization and whether they applied for the status are not additional criteria, but rather necessary components in any decision.
-The sub-team concluded that admission is a sub-component that falls within qualification criteria and the eligibility process referred to in the previous two sections above.
+Essentially, the Admissions sub-team was tasked to determine if additional criteria to be afforded protections were needed after an organization met the qualification criteria and eligibility checks.
+Deliberations among the sub-team revealed the challenge of balancing various criteria versus categories of criteria defined in the previous sections.
+The sub-team concluded that admissions are tightly coupled to qualification criteria and the eligibility process and noted this distinction was not necessary.